Probing CP and flavor violation in neutral kaon decays with ALPs: Full expressions for Full expressions for Ci

 In this appendix we provide the full expressions for the $\{\mathcal{C}_i\}$ coefficients appearing in the main text.
 We express them in terms of the low-energy couplings,

 The $\mathcal{C}_i$'s depend on $c_{GG}$ and the axial combination of couplings, which we denote by

-In the absence of the weak interactions ($N_8\to0$) and off-diagonal ALP coupling to quarks ($\kappa_L=\kappa_R=0$), the vector couplings are non-physical and can be removed from the theory using the field redefinition of \Eq{eq:generic_basis}.
-Otherwise, one linear combination of vector couplings cannot be rotated away and is therefore physical~\cite{Bauer:2021wjo},
+In the absence of the weak interactions ($N_8\to0$) and off-diagonal ALP coupling to quarks ($\kappa_L=\kappa_R=0$), the vector couplings are non-physical and can be removed from the theory using the field redefinition of \Eq{eq:generic_basis}.\footnote{Additional couplings would be physical in the case of a generic scalar that is not a Pseudo-Nambu-Goldstone boson, see e.g~\cite{Delaunay:2025lhl}.} Otherwise, one linear combination of vector couplings cannot be rotated away and is therefore physical~\cite{Bauer:2021wjo},

 The coefficients are given by,

 For light ALP masses $m^2_a \ll m^2_\pi \ll m^2_K$,

 All the expressions above are given in terms of the low-energy couplings, which in principle could differ from the UV coupling due to the running.
 In the main text we report the expression for the $ \mathcal{C}_i$'s in the $m_K \gg m_\pi \gg m_a$ approximation in the limit where the RGE running can be neglected, expressed in term of the UV couplings.